 But there is hope!
 Peer support is a concept that is already successfully used to reduce loneliness and depression in the community (e.g. the Cancer Society).

 Where can the programs be used?
-Java Group Programs are being implemented in care homes, adult day centers, assisted living and retirement homes, supportive housing and hospitals.
+Java Group Programs are being implemented in care homes, adult day centers, assisted living and retirement homes, supportive housing, hospitals and community centres.

 How do the programs work?
-The programs are a daily, bi-weekly or weekly activity group facilitated by recreation staff, volunteers or able residents that require no musical ability.
+The programs are a daily, bi-weekly or weekly activity group facilitated by recreation staff, volunteers, residents and family.
+Facilitating the programs require no musical ability.

 For details and to order these programs email info@JavaGP.com or call toll free: 1-866-523-2411